hoj201/hoj_teaching/AY_2425/algebra_1/piecewise_functions/README.md

 make handout.pdf
 ```
 You can then open `handout.pdf`.
 To clean up run `make clean`.
+When you print **you should print two pages per sheet - single sided**.

 ## Todo
- - [ ] use exactly one line with a y-intercept for each match
+ - [x] use exactly one line with a y-intercept for each match
  - [ ] Create one-note with instructions
- - [ ] 2 problems that are verbal/graph
+ - [x] 2 problems that are verbal/graph
- - [ ] 2 problems that are table/graph
+ - [x] 2 problems that are table/graph
- - [ ] 2 problems that are function/graph
+ - [x] 2 problems that are function/graph
- - [ ] 2 problems that are table/function
+ - [x] 2 problems that are table/function
  - [ ] print on colored paper